-1 Select [File Name] in 3⁄44 menu and press ▶.
+- 1 Select [File Name] in 3⁄44 menu and press ▶.

 The [File Name] screen appears.

-2 Select or ,≌, and press ▶.
+- 2 Select or , and press ▶.

+The text-entry screen appears.

 3 Change the text.

 Up to four single-byte alphanumeric characters can be entered as an alternative for the first part of the file name, while the asterisks stand for figures that increase automatically shot by shot.